A Brief Timeline of Black Higher Education

 2022

-UNCF and Thurgood Marshall College Fund announce HBCU Transformation Project, a joint effort.
+UNCF and Thurgood Marshall College Fund announce joint HBCU Transformation Project.
+Photo credit: Andrew Huth

 -